Uncharted Waters Online: La Frontera

-The expansion pack will be cost an additional fee for current subscribers to be released both as a download and expansion box set like the original game.
-New subscribers purchasing "La Frontera" includes access to the original setting.
-The subscription price has not changed.

 Cruz del Sur

 The second expansion pack titled "Cruz del Sur" was released in the late summer of 2007.
-As with the first expansion pack, "La Frontera", this second expansion will also include 3 chapters, the first of which is entitled "Circumnavigation".
-Also similar to the expansion pack system users must pay an additional fee (2940 yen) to download the expansion.
+As with the first expansion pack, "La Frontera", this second expansion includes 3 chapters, the first of which is entitled "Circumnavigation".

 The second chapter (Special Ornaments) opens the special ornaments in players' flat and allows players to have a pet.

 The third chapter (Grand Anniversary) and the fourth chapter (Inca) have been released.

 The fifth chapter (Menace Of Ottoman) enabled players to be part of Ottoman by contract.

 The extra chapter (Expedition) added new ports and fields in pacific region.

 El Oriente

 The third expansion pack 'El Oriente' was released in December 2009.
 The new expansion opened 4 east Asian countries: Japan, Taiwan, Korea, and China.
-Unlike previous chapters, the first chapter will be released respective to the countries the game is being hosted, which changes the order of chapters depending on the countries of the players.
+Unlike previous chapters, the first chapter was released respective to the countries the game was hosted, which changes the order of chapters depending on the countries of the players.

 The first chapter (Zipang) opens new ports and fields in Japan.

 The second chapter (Ilha Formosa) opens new ports and fields in Taiwan.

 The third chapter (The Morning Calm) opens new ports and fields in Korea.

 The fourth chapter (The Land of The Dragon) opens new ports and fields in China.